briandenicola/private-kubernetes-cluster-setup/Deployment.md

     *. az acr helm push -n ${ACR} eshopondapr-2.0.0.tgz
 1. Fork repository
 1. Create a new branch for the cluster
-1. Search and Replace default_cluster_name with the new name of the cluster
+1. Search and Replace k8994a with the new name of the cluster
 1. Commit branch to your repository
 1. Create the follow Secrets in GitHub:
     | Secret Name | Purpose |